 Scholars and advocates have highlighted the difference between the stereotypical abductor envisioned by the drafters of the Hague Convention and the reality that abductors are most commonly women who act as primary caretakers for the children.
 In alleging grave risk to the children, litigants are increasingly raising the issue of domestic abuse, in addition to emphasizing the decades of scholarship addressing the harmful effects of domestic violence on children in the home.

-The affirmative defenses thus serve an important need—but courts need to be vigilant and well-informed about the permitted scope of their analysis, particularly when it comes to allegations of “grave risk”.
+But courts need to be vigilant and well-informed about the permitted scope of their analysis, particularly when it comes to allegations of “grave risk”.
 Clearly, however, there is overlap between this defense and the “best interests of the child”, which makes the Convention something more than simply an arbiter of jurisdiction in its application.

 This is how the Convention is supposed to work, but problems with adherence to its principles remain.
 Each year in April, the U.S. State Department publishes a report on its efforts in the past year to resolve cases of international parental child abduction.
 It presents statistics on cases pending and resolved , not only for countries that are full Convention partner states with the U.S., but for all foreign countries with an abduction case in that year, including the non-Convention partners.
 In the most recent report for 2015, still 14 out of the 73 U.S. Convention partner states were considered to be noncompliant, either due to an unresponsive Central Authority, lack of due diligence from law enforcement, the courts’ lack of adherence to Convention principles, or all the above.
 There are reasons for optimism that the situation is improving, however.
 When it comes to abductions out of the U.S., Mexico is by far the biggest destination country (437 cases open in calendar year 2014), and although it had previously been considered noncompliant, it was not flagged as such in 2015.
 New nations accede to the Convention each year, including the Philippines in 2016, and efforts are ongoing to increase compliance—notably the passing of the Sean and David Goldman International Child Abduction Prevention and Return Act (2014).
 That Act states that worldwide, “about one half” of parental abductions to Convention partner states result in return of the child to the U.S., but despite problems with adherence to the Convention, the LBP is always in a stronger position under the Convention than outside of it.
 Without it, the LBP may have no alternative but to litigate custody in the abducting parent’s country – if the child can even be found at all.
 The State Department reports, for instance, that for abductions to Japan before it joined the Convention in 2014, in the few cases where LBPs have fought for custody in Japanese family courts, “none have resulted in either meaningful parental access or the return of the child to the U.S.”.